magentabusiness/magentabusiness.github.io/_includes/docs/reference/gateway-mqtt-api.md

 ##### Request attribute values from the server

-In order to request client-side or shared device attributes to ThingsBoard server node, send PUBLISH message to the following topic:
+In order to request client-side or shared device attributes to IoT Hub server node, send PUBLISH message to the following topic:

 ```shell
 Topic: v1/gateway/attributes/request